pascomnet/documentation/site/content/release-notes/pascom19/_index.en.md

 **Overview**

 * pascom Web Client for web conferencing
-* Support for Gigaset DECT N870 Gateway
+* Support for Gigaset Pro IP DECT N870 Gateway
 * Trunk templates are now automatically updated with system updates
 * Chat history can be restricted and cleaned up again
-* System language can be configured in the instance
+* System language can be configured directly in the instance
 * Connector performance has been improved

 **Modifications:**